flavell-lab/AtanasKim-Cell2023/README.md

 **\* Equal Contribution**

 ## WormWideWeb
-Datasets and modeling results (encoding detection) can be browsed in [WormWideWeb](https://wormwideweb.org/).
+The datasets and modeling results (encoding detection) from this project can be browsed in [WormWideWeb](https://wormwideweb.org/).
 On the website, you can easily find the neural (GCaMP) traces of specific recorded/identified neuron classes, along with the information on how those neurons encode behavioral information—identified by the CePNEM model.

 ## Notebooks and scripts
 Notebooks/scripts used in this project are stored in the directory `notebook`.